Exit State

 Exit State were an English rock band.
-Formed in 2005 by Roy Bright, they released two EPs and two studio albums.
+Formed in 2005 by Roy Bright, they released two EPs and three studio albums.

 History

 Exit State were a Hard Rock band from Burnley, Preston and Rossendale, Lancashire, England.
 Their cited influences include Foo Fighters, Metallica, Led Zeppelin and The Who.
 Exit State have been likened to Foo Fighters, Lostprophets and Therapy?

 Formation (2005–2008)

 Exit State was formed in 2005 by Roy Bright following the breakup of East Lancashire rock band Deponeye.
 Deponeye had started to make some advances in the industry during 2004 when two of their songs saw inclusion onto the soundtrack for the racing video game FlatOut and a record deal offer from Revolver Records; however, founder member Roy Bright felt that commitment levels to move Deponeye forward were not shared with the other members and as such the band folded in the summer of 2004.

 The then three-piece was made up of original members Roy Bright, Sara Leigh and Lee Walmsley, who began writing original compositions in early 2005 and started playing small shows in Burnley and Manchester.
 Many of the early songs were old Deponeye songs already established.

 During the spring of 2006, bass guitarist Walmsley expressed, at a meeting with Bright, the need to move on and leave the band, preferring to play indie rock music as opposed to hard rock.
 Walmsley was replaced on bass guitar by Bright's close friend Jason Shuttleworth, who was the bass player for Burnley heavy metal band I.C.O.N.
 This was a temporary fix to honour a number of shows in the East Lancashire area and Manchester.

 Shuttleworth was eventually replaced by drummer Leigh's boyfriend Eddie Sims; however, Sims expressed a preference to play guitar so Graham Storton, a bass guitar player known to Bright in the local area, was recruited to be the band's permanent bass player.
 Shortly after, Leigh announced that she would be moving to London and leaving the band and Sims followed suit at the same time.